seenthattinker/Conceptinero/wiki/sredEligible.md

 The following two-step methodology can be used to determine if and to what extent work meets the definition of SR&ED:

-1. Determine if there is SR&ED
+1. Determine if there is SR&ED.

->In this step, the details of the work are examined to the point where the five questions can be answered.
+![Note] In this step, the details of the work are examined to the point where the five questions can be answered.

-1. Determine the extent of eligible work
+1. Determine the extent of eligible work.

->In this step, the details of the work are examined to determine what work is SR&ED.
+![Note] In this step, the details of the work are examined to determine what work is SR&ED.